-There are many minor incidents, misunderstandings, and interpersonal conflicts that can be resolved through discussion with the persons involved, without a formal investigation, if those involved agree.
+There are many minor incidents, misunderstandings, and interpersonal conflicts that can be resolved through discussion with the persons involved, without a formal investigation.
+Informal resolution is encouraged and intended to resolve conflicts with a minimum amount of intervention, if those involved agree.
 Employees are encouraged to work with their supervisors to resolve conflicts and concerns with the minimum amount of intervention needed.
 Independent agency staff should first consult with their supervising Independent Agency Officer and central staff with the Chief of Staff to share concerns or ask for help with conflict resolution.